wp-plugins/codepeople-post-map/readme.txt

 2. Styling the maps
 3. Map with Panoramio layer
 4. Map with user's location
+5. Map with shape
-5. Global maps settings
+6. Global maps settings
-6. Point insertion's form
+7. Point insertion's form
-7. Inserting map on sidebars
+8. Inserting map on sidebars
-8. Generates points, from the geolocation information stored on image's metadata
+9. Generates points, from the geolocation information stored on image's metadata